Rowan University: West Campus

 On March 20, 2006, Farish announced a joint venture between the university and Major League Soccer (MLS) to construct a new athletic complex based around a 20,000-seat soccer-specific stadium on property owned by the campus at the intersection of U.S. Route 322 and Route 55.
 Although the stadium was planned to be complete for the start of the 2009 MLS season, New Jersey's 2006 budget problems resulted in cutbacks in funding for the infrastructure upgrades required by increased traffic related to an MLS team.
 When plan fell through, the stadium project was relocated to nearby Chester, Pennsylvania where the MLS's Philadelphia Union now play their home matches.

 The northern portion of the West Campus expansion currently contains the South Jersey Technology Park as well as room for future expansion; the southern portion of the West Campus expansion will accommodate both academic and athletic facilities.
 The university in 2015 opened a 17.5 acre site across from the South Jersey Technology Park at Rowan University with practice fields for football, soccer, field hockey, and lacrosse.
 Transportation between the two campuses will be provided with both shuttle service and improved bike paths, as well as improvements to Route 322 itself.

-On a vast site, adjacent to the West Campus athletic fields, the Inspira Medical Center complex opened in late 2019.
+On a large site adjacent to the West Campus athletic fields, the Inspira Medical Center complex opened in late 2019.